GermaniaKG/GeoData/README.md

 The **GuzzleGeoDataFactory** is a client for Germania's Geocoding API.
 It requires Guzzle, configured to ask Germania's GeoCoder API.

-*Sorry, the API is non-public.* You may use the Factory class to cook your own HTTP-client-based GeoData factory.
+*Sorry, the API is not public.* You may use the Factory class to cook your own HTTP-client-based GeoData factory.

 ```php
 <?php